1.In

 "Anima, after describing the tree of Charity, says that it is under the care of Piers the Plowman, the dreamer swoons, for joy, into a dream, in which he sees Piers and the tree, and hears a long account of the fruits of the tree which gradually becomes a narrative of the birth and betrayal of Christ.
 At the close of this he wakes, and wanders about, seeking Piers, and meets with Abraham (or Faith), who expounds the Trinity; they are joined by Spes (Hope); and a Samaritan (identified with Jesus) cares for a wounded man whom neither Faith nor Hope will help.
 After this, the Samaritan expounds the Trinity, passing unintentionally to an exposition of mercy; and the dreamer wakes.
 In the next vision (passus XIX) he sees Jesus in the armour of Piers ready to joust with Death; but, instead of the jousting, we have an account of the crucifixion, the debate of the Four Daughters of God and the harrowing of hell.
 He wakes and writes his dream, and, immediately, sleeps again and dreams that Piers, painted all bloody and like to Christ, appears.
 Is it Jesus or Piers?
 Conscience tells him that these are the colours and coat-armour of Piers, but he that comes so bloody is Christ.
 A discussion ensues on the comparative merits of the names Christ and Jesus, followed by an account of the life of Christ.
 Piers is Peter (or the church),"

-2. It is decided that each Canterbury pilgrim would tell in all:
+that each Canterbury pilgrim

 (A) One story (B) Two stories